What is STAR?

 Are there any prerequisites?

 STAR recommends that students take Consulting Skills and Frameworks (CSF).
-If students have not taken this course but are selected for STAR, there will be mandatory training on Friday, January 19th in advance of the full day Launch weekend on Saturday, January 20th.
-Friday’s session will be only for those students have not taken CSF before.
-Saturday’s session will be for everyone.
+If students have not taken this course but are selected for STAR, there will be mandatory training session to be announced.

 How much time does it require to be on a STAR Project?

 Students are expected to commit 10-12 hours per week from January to May for the STAR Program.
 It is a semester long class.
 While STAR begins in January, team leaders are expected to begin in December.
-Launch Weekend is January 19-20 for all STAR students and Corporate Partners.
-Saturday, January 20th is the main required, all day session.
-Some students will need to attend on the evening of the January 19th if they have not taken CSF before.
+STAR Project Launch is for all STAR students and Corporate Partners.
+Saturday, January 26th is the main required all-day session.

 How do I coordinate my STAR project with my overall class schedule?